Teaching English as a Foreign Language

 - Go to the log in page and click on "Yes, help me log in".
 Your log in details will then be send to you via email.

-- Assignments will be revised and provided with feedback from your own teacher within two working days.
+- Assignments will be revised and provided with feedback from your own teacher within seven working days.
+However, you will usually receive your feedback earlier.

 After the TEFL course